What Your Favorite Retail Stores Used to Look Like

 Courtesy the Walmart Museum

 Walmart stores might be massive supercenters now, but before they took off, founder Sam Walton opened Walton’s 5&10 in Bentonville, Arkansas, in 1950.
 After his five and dime proved successful, he went on a new venture, opening the first Walmart in 1962 with the goal of driving business with crazy-low prices.
+Here are some more photos of what Walmart looked like when it first opened.

 Courtesy Sam's Club

 In the 1980s, Sam Walton thought up a way to get customers even lower prices, and he opened the first Sam’s Club in 1983—the same year that Costco opened—to offer businesses and families in Midwest City, Oklahoma, cheap wholesale prices.
+Nearly 40 years later, Sam’s Club still has better deals on these 16 items than anyone else.

 Courtesy J.C.
 Penney Corporation, Inc.